 God’s Word tells us that “anyone who eats and drinks without recognizing the body of the Lord eats and drinks judgment on himself.”
 (1 Corinthians 11:29) This tells us that those taking communion could actually bring judgment from God against themselves if they don’t recognize that Jesus’ true body and blood are present with the Lord’s Supper.
 In the same portion of the Bible, we are told that “we, who are many, are one body, for we all partake of the one loaf.”
 (1 Corinthians 10:17) People who choose to take communion in a congregation ought to know what that congregation and denomination believes and teaches so that “being one” is not just something on the surface but is an actual unity in beliefs.

 For those reasons, we provide youth Bible instruction (confirmation classes) at or about the ages of 12-14, with a detailed study of Luther’s Small Catechism through 7th and 8th grade.
 These classes meet during the school year and are scheduled —as far as possible— for the convenience of the families involved.

 Vacation Bible School

-Check back in 2018 for Vacation Bible School details!
+Check back later for Vacation Bible School details!